Buying from a Dealer vs Private: Pros and Cons

 Dealerships typically have partnerships with lenders and brokers, and can offer a variety of financing options, each tailored to different needs and circumstances.
 Be wary, though, as the initial low-interest rates from secured car loans through dealerships can sometimes come with strings attached in the form of hidden fees or balloon payments.
 Dealership finance providers may not have your best interests at heart and may be more focused on getting the deal through, without thoroughly investigating the best finance option for you, the buyer.

 In contrast, private sales typically require upfront payment, and buyers will often need to explore external lending options such as personal loans or used car loans, which can offer greater flexibility and faster approval during a car sale.
 Similar to getting finance for a dealership used car, be sure to choose a lender or broker who is looking out for your needs as the buyer, rather than simply trying to close a finance deal.
-Select finance brokers like us here at FLOW have access to wholesale interest rates, and can pass on savings to you, depending on your overall financial position.
+Select finance brokers like us here at FLOW who can arrange car finance preapproval to give you confidence to go car shopping and have access to wholesale interest rates, and can pass on savings to you, depending on your overall financial position.

 Secured vs Unsecured Car Loans